-Post-class written report submissions: A written report is no more than three-page long excluding the cover page with case title, case #, group #, group leader name and group members' names, and references; and typed in double-space and 12 point Times New Roman.
+Post-class written report submissions: Please submit a written report for case 1-4 respectively.
+A written report is no more than three-page long excluding the cover page with case title, case #, group #, group leader name and group members' names, and references; and typed in double-space and 12 point Times New Roman.
 Please submit it before 10:00pm, Sunday of the week when the case is fully discussed.